Joseph Parecattil

 Joseph Parecattil (1 April 1912 – 20 February 1987) was an Indian prelate of the Syro Malabar Catholic Church.
-He served as Archbishop of Ernakulam from 1956 to 1984, and was elevated to the cardinalate in 1969.
+He served as the Archbishop of Ernakulam from 1956 to 1984, and was elevated to the cardinalate in 1969.
+He was the first Cardinal from Kerala and second from India.

 Biography

-Joseph Parecattil was born in Kidangoor, Kerala, and studied at the minor seminary of Ernakulam and the major seminary of Kandy, from where he obtained a doctorate in theology (with a dissertation entitled: "Augustine vs. Pelagius on Grace").
-Varghese Payyappilly Palakkappilly was the manager of St. Mary's High School, Alwaye where he had his boarding life.
+Mar Joseph Parecattil was born in Kidangoor, Angamaly, Kerala, and studied at the minor seminary of Ernakulam and the Major seminary of Kandy, from where he obtained a doctorate in theology (with a dissertation entitled: "Augustine vs. Pelagius on Divine Grace".
 He also attended the University of Madras, where he specialised in economics.
 Ordained to the priesthood on 24 August 1939, he then did pastoral work in the Archdiocese of Ernakulam, serving as assistant pastor at Narakal and North Paravur and as pastor at Chunangamvely.
 He was also editor of the weekly Sathyadeepam ("Light of Truth").

-On 28 October 1953, Parecattil was appointed Auxiliary Bishop of Ernakulam and Titular Bishop of Arethusa dei Siri by Pope Pius XII.
+On 28 October 1953, Dr. Parecattil was appointed Auxiliary Bishop of Ernakulam and Titular Bishop of Arethusa dei Siri by Pope Pius XII.
 He received his episcopal consecration on the following 30 November from Cardinal Eugène Tisserant, with Archbishop Joseph Attipetty and Bishop George Alapatt serving as co-consecrators.
-After the death of Archbishop Augustine Kandathil on 10 January 1956, Parecattil was promoted to Archbishop of Ernakulam on the following 20 July.
-He attended the Second Vatican Council from 1962 to 1965, and served as President of the Syro-Malabar Episcopal conference, of the Kerala Catholic Episcopal Conference, and of the Catholic Bishops' Conference of India (1972–1976).
+After the death of Archbishop Augustine Kandathil on 10 January 1956, Mar Parecattil was promoted to Archbishop of Ernakulam on the following 20 July.
+His grace attended the Second Vatican Council from 1962 to 1965.

+Mar Parecattil served as President of the Kerala Catholic Bishops' Council for over six years, during which time he was also Chancellor of the Pontifical Institute of Philosophy and Theology, Alwaye.
+His grace presided over the Syro-Malabar Episcopal Conference and the Kerala Catholic Episcopal Conference, serving as Chancellor for both the Dharmaram Pontifical Institute for Philosophy and Theology in Bangalore and the Oriental Institute of Philosophy and Theology in Kottayam.
+His eminence was Vice Chairman of the Catholic Bishops' Conference of India from 1966, and later served as its Chairman from 1972 to 1976.

 Pope Paul VI created him Cardinal Priest of Nostra Signora "Regina Pacis" in the consistory of 30 April 1969.
-In addition to his duties as archbishop, Parecattil was also President of the Pontifical Commission for the Revision of the Code of Oriental Canon Law from 1972 to 1987.
+In addition to his duties as archbishop, Dr. Parecattil was also President of the Pontifical Commission for the Revision of the Code of Oriental Canon Law from 1972 to 1987.
 He was one of the cardinal electors who participated in the conclaves of August and October 1978, which elected Popes John Paul I and John Paul II respectively.
-After an 18-year-long tenure, Holy see ordered him to submit his resignation and he resigned as archbishop on 30 January 1984.
+During his lifetime, Cardinal Joseph Parecattil collaborated with three Popes who have since been canonized as saints — Pope John XXIII, Pope Paul VI, and Pope John Paul II.